achia-co/achia-dash/README.md

 ![Image of achia.co](https://github.com/achia-co/achia-dash/blob/main/img/achia.png)

-# achia-dash
+# ACHIA - DASH
-A python code to upload Chia blockchain, plotting status and computer statistics to achia.co - a CHIA pool for every one.
+A python code to upload Chia blockchain stats, plotting stats and computer stats to achia.co dashboard so you can monitor you rig everywhere you want.
+This software can be used in concurrently with any plotting manager including the GUI.

-### EXECUTABLE FILE - This is created for who have trouble using the source code, if you are experienced, please use the steps below:
+### EXECUTABLE FILE - This is created for who have trouble using the source code

 https://github.com/achia-co/achia-dash/releases

+### If you want to use the open source code, please use the steps below:

 ### Requirements